Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

   Displays an enemy detector next to the inventory weight widget at the bottom left of the screen.
   Counts the number of enemies in close proximity.
   Does not include other players, deer, hare, player summoned creatures, or tame animals in the enemy count.
-  Neutral Dverger are counted in parentheses.
-When attacked, the number goes into the normal enemy counter.
-If Alternate UI Layout is enabled, neutral Dverger are counted with a separate indicator.
   Colors change according to the number of nearby enemies.
+  - In the New UI layout
+    - Neutral Dverger are counted and shown in a separate indicator.
+When attacked, they are counted in the normal enemy indicator.
-If Alternate UI Layout is enabled, the icon will change according to how many enemies are nearby.
+    - The icon indicating enemies will change according to how many enemies are nearby.
+  - In the Old UI layout
+    - Neutral Dverger are counted in parentheses.
+When attacked, they are counted in the normal enemy counter.

 ► Mid-Game Toggling:
   Can be enabled/disabled during gameplay.